ci-compass/cicf/week04-git-and-coding-standards/README.md

 The process is outlined above in the [Working with GitHub](#working-with-github) section.
 In summary you should:

-1. Make a GitHub account if you haven't already
+1. Make a GitHub account if you haven't already.
-2. Fork the [cicf-2025] repository to make your own copy
+2. Fork the [cicf-2025] repository to make your own copy.
-3. Clone your copy to your VM
+3. Clone your copy to your VM.
 4. Copy your **public key** (the file ending with a `.pub`) to the cloned repository and make a commit adding it
-5. Push your commit back to your copy of the repository
+5. Push your commit back to your copy of the repository.
-6. Make a Pull Request to merge your commit into the main repository [cicf-2025]
+6. Make a Pull Request to merge your commit into the main repository [cicf-2025].

 [cicf-2025]: https://github.com/dbrower/cicf-2025